preciofishbone/OmniaDocs/quality-management/setup/index.rst

    setup-processauthoring/index

-Associate a SharePoint Task list to a Process library
+Associate a SharePoint Task list with a Process library
 --------------------------------------------------------
-It is possible to associate a SharePoint Task list to the Process library.
+It is possible to associate a SharePoint Task list with the Process library.
 If a Task list is associated, actions in issues will become SharePoint tasks.

 1. Go to the Process Library.
 2. Click "Edit".